 Students must meet the following requirements to be admitted to the Special Education program:

 1. A baccalaureate degree from an institution fully accredited by one of the recognized accrediting agencies.

-2. An overall undergraduate grade point average (GPA) of a minimum of 2.50, or a 2.75 on the last 64 hours of required course work.
+2. An overall undergraduate grade point average (GPA) of a minimum of 3.0 or a GPA of 3.0 on the last degree earned.

 Apply to Delta State University through the Office of Admissions.

 - Prepares teachers to teach students with mild/moderate disabilities in inclusive K-12 settings

 - Internship in inclusive special education setting is required

 - Coursework for endorsement in severe/profound disabilities is available